Whedle/DataStruct_Algorithms/README.md

 These books were required reading for McNeese's Advanced Data Structures ("Data structures..."), Software Engineering I and II ("Software Engineering"), and Numerical Methods I and II ("Numerical Analysis").
 If you are one of the students, I recommend reading the assigned text alongside any online documentation.
 Your professors will be able to tell the difference.

 ## Table of Contents

-- Algorithms and Data Structures
+Algorithms and Data Structures
 	- Data Structures
 		- Linear Data Structures
 			- Array List and Iterators
 			- Queues
 			- Stacks
 		- Nonlinear Data Structures
-			- Graphs
+			+ Graphs
 				- Taxonomy of Graphs
 				- Trees
-					- Binary Trees
 		- Maps
-			- Maps
+			+ Maps
-			- Hash Table Maps
+			+ Hash Table Maps
 		- Priority Queue
 			- Priority Queues
 			- Heaps